Who we are

 Chair

 Wynetta Dewis is a proud Torres Strait Islander woman with strong family connections from Boigu Island and Horn Island.
 Wynetta brings more than 20 years' experience in management and project management to her current position as Chief Executive Officer (CEO) of the Queensland Indigenous Family Violence Legal Service (QIFVLS).
 Wynetta commenced with QIFVLS in 2011 in the role of Project Officer and, throughout the years, has moved through various positions within the organisation from Community Development Manager to General Manager, progressing to the role of CEO, which she has occupied since 2019.
-Wynetta is the Chair of the National Family Violence Prevention Legal Services Forum, of which QIFVLS is a member organisation, and chairs Queensland’s Aboriginal and Torres Strait Islander Prevention Group established through the Department of Justice and Attorney-General.
+Wynetta is the Chair of First Nations Advocates Against Family Violence, of which QIFVLS is a member organisation, and chairs Queensland’s Aboriginal and Torres Strait Islander Prevention Group established through the Department of Justice and Attorney-General.
 She is also a member of the Queensland Aboriginal and Torres Strait Islander Coalition (QATSIC) and the Joint Council Representative for Queensland on Closing the Gap.

 Phynea (Phee) Clarke (PC)